University of Southern California, 2008

-Kendall-Tackett, K., Cong, Z. and Hale, T.W. (forthcoming).
+Kendall-Tackett, K., Cong, Z. & Hale, T.W.
+(2013).
 Depression, sleep quality, and maternal well-being in postpartum women with a history of sexual assault: A comparison of breastfeeding, mixed-feeding, and formula-feeding mothers.
-Breastfeeding Medicine.
+Breastfeeding Medicine, 8(1), 16-22.

 Cong, Z., Silverstein, M. (2011).
 Parents’ depressive symptoms and support from sons and daughters in Rural China.
 International Journal of Social Welfare, 20 (Special), S4-S17.

-Cong, Z. and Silverstein, M. (2010).
+Cong, Z., Silverstein, M. (2010).
 Which sons live with their older parents in rural China?
 The role of migration and intergenerational exchanges.
 Family Sciences, 1, 67-71.

 Cong, Z., Silverstein, M. (2008).
 Intergenerational support and depression among elders in rural China: Do daughters-in-laws matter?
 Journal of Marriage and Family, 70, 599-612.